 Prices are rising fast around the world — so fast that many marketers working today were children the last time inflation reached such high levels.

+At the same time, we’re seeing lower consumer confidence and value-seeking behaviours.
 People are doing their research before they spend, leading to a 30% jump in search interest for the phrase “buy 1 get 1” based on year-over-year comparisons.
 We’ve also seen a 45% surge in search interest for the phrase “loyalty program” over that same period.

 In this high-inflation world, marketers are faced with the challenge of ensuring their brands can confidently navigate through the turmoil and find smart solutions to satisfy fast-changing customer needs.